juandavidlarraondo/budgr/docs/privacy.md

 ## 5. Children's Privacy (Users Under 13)

-budgr does not knowingly collect any personal information from children under the age of 13.
+Rooted does not knowingly collect any personal information from children under the age of 13.
 The app is designed for users ages 13 and older.
 Because we collect no personal information from any user, we believe the app is compliant with the Children's Online Privacy Protection Act (COPPA).
 If you are a parent and have concerns, please contact us at jdlarraondo@gmail.com.

 ---

 ## 6. Users in California (CCPA)

-Under the California Consumer Privacy Act (CCPA), California residents have the right to know what personal information is collected about them. **budgr collects no personal information.** There is nothing to request, delete, or opt out of.
+Under the California Consumer Privacy Act (CCPA), California residents have the right to know what personal information is collected about them. **Rooted collects no personal information.** There is nothing to request, delete, or opt out of.
 If you have questions, contact us at jdlarraondo@gmail.com.

 ---

 ## 7. Users in the European Union (GDPR)

-budgr does not collect personal data as defined under the General Data Protection Regulation (GDPR).
-The anonymized budget summary sent to the Anthropic API does not constitute personal data under GDPR as it contains no identifiers.
+Rooted does not collect personal data as defined under the General Data Protection Regulation (GDPR).
+The anonymized budget summary and questions sent to the Anthropic API do not constitute personal data under GDPR as they contain no identifiers.
 If you have questions or concerns, contact us at jdlarraondo@gmail.com.

 ---

 ## 8. Security

-Because budgr does not store your financial data on our servers — or any servers — there is no database to breach.
-The only data transmission is the anonymized, session-only budget summary sent to the Anthropic API over an encrypted HTTPS connection.
+Because Rooted does not store your financial data on our servers — or any servers — there is no database to breach.
+The only data transmission is the anonymized budget summary and the questions you choose to ask, sent to the Anthropic API over an encrypted HTTPS connection.

 ---